 The historic mosaic

 Fascination with mosaics is not a new thing.
 Mosaic is an art that has been around for a long time.
-A picture is created using small, colourful stones or glass pieces.
+A picture is being generated using small, colourful stones or glass pieces.
 That is how famous artworks in palaces and villas were created.
-Today’s view of mosaics is still very much effected by those ancient artworks.
+Today's view of mosaics is still very much effected by those ancient artworks.